 Merger filings are mandatory in Bosnia and Herzegovina if the following two thresholds have been met:

-- a the total annual turnover of all the parties to the concentration in the world market in the previous accounting year exceeds 100 million convertible marks; and
+- the total annual turnover of all the parties to the concentration in the world market in the previous accounting year exceeds 100 million convertible marks; and

-- b the total annual turnover of each of at least two of the parties to the concentration in the Bosnian market exceeds 8 million convertible marks for the previous accounting year or their combined market share on the relevant market exceeds 40 per cent.
+- the total annual turnover of each of at least two of the parties to the concentration in the Bosnian market exceeds 8 million convertible marks for the previous accounting year or their combined market share on the relevant market exceeds 40 per cent.

 Alternatively, for parties that are only registered locally, a merger filing is required regardless of threshold (a).